sl-prokeys was born April 5, 1995

 Per Federal law, the Bureau of Alcohol, Tobacco, and Firearms was called in during the search.
-Three BATF Special Agents examined my Federal Firearms licenses, all of them, my registration paperwork, my Thompson's serial number, and made it abundantly clear to the Anaheim police that I was in complete legal compliance with all laws pertaining to automatic weapons.
+Three BATF Special Agents examined my Federal Firearms licenses, all of them, my registration paperwork, my Thompson's serial number, and made it absolutely clear to the Anaheim police that I was in complete legal compliance with all laws pertaining to automatic weapons.

-The BATF agents additionally made it perfectly clear that if I had violated any law in this situation, I would have been arrested by them and taken into Federal custody, on the spot.
+The BATF agents additionally made it perfectly clear that if I had violated any law in this situation, I would have been arrested by THEM and taken into Federal custody, on the spot.
 Unlawful possession of an automatic weapon is a major crime: I believe the penalty at that time was 10 years imprisonment and a $10,000.00 fine.

 See what can happen when you obey the law?
 Keep reading ....